Hotstopper/personal_website/content/projects/coc_pca/index.md

 The results are plotted below.
 {{< figure src="coc.png" alt="PCA of Clash of Clans Troop Attributes" caption="PCA of Clash of Clans Troop Attributes" >}}

+For more details, feel free to visit my GitHub repository linked above.

 ---